sihab-hossain/sihab-hossain/README.md

 <p align="left">I am searching for the role of Frontend Developer at an innovative company where I can utilize my previous experience in designing, coding, testing, debugging, and deploying software and web applications.
-I have 2-3 years of professional experience in software and web applications-related field.</p>
+I have 1 Year's experience in software and web applications-related field.</p>

 ###
 <h2 align="left">About me 👇</h2>